How to Improve Quality, Sales of Your Next Book

 Go to Amazon.com and to Goodreads then identify other books similar to yours.
 Don’t look at their covers or blurbs, because you’re not trying to be a copycat of what they do.
 What you want to determine is what their readers – who also are your readers – liked and disliked about those books.

 Do that by reading the reviews.
 Identify what readers appreciated about your competition’s books.
 Such qualities (for a nonfiction book) probably are words like “written in conversational tone,” “well-organized,” and “lots of interesting anecdotes.”
-Make a list of those qualities, checking off the ones they are repeated.
+Make a list of those qualities, checking off the ones that are repeated.

 Do the same for what the reviewers disliked about the books.
 Such criticisms might be, “very dry, dull writing style,” “poorly organized,” and “very impersonal tone.”